patrickbucher/achim/README.md

     $ achim create-scenario --scenario scenario.yaml --group group.yaml --keyname t15 --context m987 --autostart

+Start instances of a scenario (using the `name` defined in `scenario.yaml`):

+    achim start-scenario --name 'Modul 987 Lab Exercise'

+Stop instances of a scenario (using the `name` defined in `scenario.yaml`):

+    achim stop-scenario --name 'Modul 987 Lab Exercise'

 Destroy it again (using the `name` defined in `scenario.yaml`):

     $ achim destroy-scenario --name 'Modul 987 Lab Exercise'